 Formal Africana Philosophy is a Cosmopolitanism.

-Saint Augustine - "Lord, grant me a sound
+Saint Augustine - "Lord, grant me a sound and complete axiomatic system, but not yet." |

 In the fifth book of his Confessions Saint Augustine says that realising that secular natural philosophers could give well confirmed mathematical explanations of astronomical events helped convince him that the Manichaes were wrong.
 I was struck by this early record of the importance of mathematical reasoning to an African philosopher, and it got me thinking.
 After all, I like to joke that I am simultaneously the world's best and worst formal Africana philosopher (for the record and in fact, this is only half true: Wiredu is clearly the world's best formal Africana philosopher).
 What does that actually mean?
 Is there anything to the notion of formal Africana philosophy?